darunbeece/PublicAnnouncement/README.md

 ## 📝 Contributing

-This list is maintained by Matt Hansen.
+This list is maintained by Arun Dhanaraj.
 Feel free to suggest additions or corrections!

 ---